 “But the hypothesis of the theorem is the consistency of mathematics.
 A refutation would indeed produce even stronger evidence.”

 It’s not at all clear what he means by this, he provides no rigorous argument to support it.
-An incompleteness theorem is supposedly a proof incompleteness.
-The notion that a formal system must be either incomplete or inconsistent depends on the same erroneous notion that the formal system can actually make statements about its own expressions, which as noted above, is impossible, since it is only the combination of the Gödel numbering system and the formal system that can generate statements that refer to expressions of the formal system, and the Gödel numbering system cannot be expressed within the formal system.
+An incompleteness theorem is supposedly a proof of incompleteness.
+The conventional notion that a formal system must be either incomplete or inconsistent arises from the same erroneous notion that the formal system can actually make statements about its own expressions.
+But, as noted above, that is impossible, since it is only the combination of the Gödel numbering system and the formal system that can generate statements that refer to expressions of the formal system, and the Gödel numbering system cannot be expressed within the formal system.

 He talks about consistency in relation to incompleteness:

 “Here, we contend with the second theorem, tamper with the definition of consistency - be creative or perish !
 Remember that consistency is the fact that we cannot prove the absurdity ⊥, but this relies on the fact that absurdity implies no matter what formula: “ex falsum quod libet”.
 A system is consistent when there is something it cannot prove.”

 This is nonsense, and Girard displays a lack of rigorous logical thinking.
 It is possible to have a system that cannot prove some statements that can be made in that system and yet it is inconsistent.
 Simply leave out certain axioms of a system and add in some inconsistent statement as an axiom - since some critical axioms were removed, many of the statements which were previously provable cannot now be proved in the modified system.